-Code of Practice – These are guidelines set out by the government that explain our duties and those of schools, colleges, health services and anyone else who supports children and young people with SEND.
+Code of Practice – These are guidelines set out by the government that explain our duties.
+Also those of schools, colleges, health services and anyone else who supports children and young people with SEND.

 Disability – This can be a mental or physical condition that strongly effects how someone carries out normal activities.

-Education, health & care needs assessment – This is when we (or any local authority) look at information and evidence about your child to find out how much extra support they need.
+Education, health and care needs assessment – This is when we (or any local authority) look at information and evidence about your child to find out how much extra support they need.

-Education, health & care plan – This is a legal document that we (or any local authority) create that describes the education (nursery, school or college), health and social care needs and support that is needed by anyone aged between 0-25.
+Education, health and care plan – This is a legal document that we (or any local authority) create that describes the education (nursery, school or college), health and social care needs.
+Also support that is needed by anyone aged between 0-25.
 It replaces the Statement of Special Educational Needs.

 Health provision -This is the type of health care that is set out in someone’s EHCP.
 For example: medicine, nursing care and special equipment.